patrickswickard/international_newspapers/README.md

 Next steps:

-* Immediate next step: need a static json file that is keyed on each legitimate newspaper item QID and has at minimum the information given in the big SPARQL query that got spit out to wikidata_query_result.json .

-* After that step, flesh out other fields from the spotty information "accidentally" downloaded with wikidata-dl tool.
+* Flesh out other fields from the spotty information "accidentally" downloaded with wikidata-dl tool.
 (Not all items download due to some bugs, but this contains more complete information than is given from the regular SPARQL query)

-* Need code that can load the information from a legitimate hash and perform a search given as input a QID and a search query and save/display the data for the user.
-The basics of performing this search will be fairly straightforward

 * Write code to explore the metadata for a given set of wikidata objects for possible subsets of interest.